Hidden in plain sight

 Australasia’s premier ocular melanoma cross-disciplinary meeting

-Building on the previously highly successful Australasian Ocular Melanoma Alliance (AOMA) summits, the 4th AOMA Summit will bring together healthcare professionals, researchers and consumers in ocular melanoma to share the latest research and facilitate national and international collaborations for this rare, debilitating and often devastating cancer.
+Building on the previously highly successful Australasian Ocular Melanoma Alliance (AOMA) summits, the 4th AOMA Summit on Saturday 24 June 2023 brought together healthcare professionals, researchers and consumers in ocular melanoma to share the latest research and facilitate national and international collaborations for this rare, debilitating and often devastating cancer.

-This free virtual event will include a scientific program and presentations focused on consumer and advocate involvement.
+This free virtual event included a scientific program and presentations focused on consumer and advocate involvement.

-The diverse program will cover laboratory and translational research, clinical trials and registries, diagnosis and clinical management, updates on current and future treatment options, as well as consumer and clinician discussion panels.
+The diverse program covered laboratory and translational research, clinical trials and registries, diagnosis and clinical management, updates on current and future treatment options, as well as consumer and clinician discussion.

 Research